Kuo-Hui Kao

-Kuo-Hui Kao (高國輝; also known as Kuo-Hui Lo 羅國輝; born September 26, 1985 in Hualien County, Taiwan) is a Taiwanese baseball player for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+Kuo-Hui Kao (高國輝; also known as Kuo-Hui Lo 羅國輝; born September 26, 1985, in Hualien County, Taiwan) is a Taiwanese former professional baseball outfielder.
+He played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.
 He graduated from Kao-Yuan Technical High School in Kaohsiung County, Taiwan in June 2003.
 He attended Taipei Physical Education College in Taipei City, Taiwan. for Chinese Taipei in the 2005 World Cup in the Netherlands.
 He was on the provisional roster for Chinese Tapei for the inaugural World Baseball Classic.

 Lo is able to generate average power and get good wood on the bat because of a fundamental level swing, quick wrists, and strong hips which help generate good bat speed and torque.
 As a baserunner, Lo shows good instincts but does not rely on his speed.
 Defensively, Lo covers adequate range in the outfield.